-The Arkansas Teacher Excellence & Support System provides a statewide system for observation and support of K-12 teachers.
-TESS, which is the result of Act 1209 of 2011, has been substantially changed for greater school and district flexibility while maintaining the essential framework for professional support and development.
-These amendments account for Every Student Succeeds Act (ESSA) flexibility and enhanced accountability to ensure that all students have access to effective teachers.
+The Arkansas Teacher Excellence and Support System (TESS) provides a statewide system for observation and support of K-12 Classroom and Specialty Teachers.
+TESS has been substantially changed for greater school and district flexibility while maintaining the essential framework for professional support, growth, and evaluations.
+These amendments are based on feedback from multiple stakeholders.

 Arkansas’ online site for educator observation and performance data is BloomBoard’s observation tool, EdReflect.

-Arkansas schools make use of EdReflect features such as insight reports to guide the work of administrators supporting classroom and specialty educators.
+Arkansas schools make use of EdReflect premium features such as Insight reports to guide the work of administrators supporting classroom & specialty educators.

 Learn more about the standards that define the knowledge and skills Arkansas students should have in order to be ready for college and careers.Learn More